 PLEASE SIGN OUR GUEST BOOK

-The STNRT has experience a surge in the number of visitors with plans to thru hike and section hike the trail.
+The STNRT has experienced a surge in the number of visitors with plans to thru hike and section hike the trail.
 To help us justify grants and show the land managers the continued rise in visits, we are asking all hikers, day hikers to thru hikers, mountain bikers, horse trail rides, ATV users, to sign the guest book letting us know your plans.
 We will not share that information with anyone.
 By signing in, you will help us continue to protect, preserve and promote the Trace for generations to come.
 Registration takes only a minute.
 Click the link below to go to the form.
 Thanks again for your help.
 We appreciate your support.

 You Got Questions?